 Why invert PDF colors?

 Reading white-background PDFs for hours strains your eyes — especially at night or in low-light.
-Most PDF viewers have a "night mode" display toggle, but that only changes how the file looks on that device.
+Most PDF viewers have a night-mode display toggle, but that only changes how the file looks on that device.
 Share the file, open it on another computer, or print it, and it snaps back to blinding white.
-The only way to make dark mode permanent is to modify the PDF file itself.
+The only way to make dark mode permanent is to modify the PDF file itself — which is exactly what ihatepdf's inverter does.

 - Open ihatepdf.cv/invert-pdf — no sign-up required